Xeverous/filter_spirit/doc/user/actual_filter_quirks.md

 These are not bugs, but may be viewed as such if understood incorrectly.

 - Resonators fall into `"Delve Stackable Socketable Currency"`, `"Stackable Socketable Currency"`, `"Socketable Currency"` and `"Currency"` class conditions but not into `"Stackable Currency"`.
 This may seem inconsistent with how other supersets of item classes are handled - other supersets either do work (`"Axes"` vs `"Two Hand Axes"`) or error when loading (`"Two Axes"`).
 This is because some strings may be substrings of another class name - if unsure about class name validity use `==` and the game client will error if it is not a proper full class name.
 - There is no `"Currency"` class.
-All semingly such items are classified exactly as `"Stackable Currency"`, even if they do not stack in game (eg Prophecies).
+All semingly such items are classified exactly as `"Stackable Currency"`, even if they do not stack in game (e.g. now removed Prophecies).
 Note that `Class "Currency"` works because it uses substring-based matching by default - `Class == "Currency"` will fail.

 Other:

 - Quest items must be filtered with an explicit item class (`Class "Quest Items"`).
 This is intended, not a bug.
 - Disabled Prophecies cannot drop and cannot be filtered.
 Also intended.
+As of 3.17 (Siege of the Atlas) prophecy content has been removed.

 ## bugs